getsolus/help-center-docs/docs/user/quick-start/installation/secure-boot.md

 However, it is also important to consider the following:

 - Obtaining an EV certificate is an expensive investment.
-- Enrolling the Solus certificate is only required once, and, only if secure boot is enabled.
+- Enrolling the Solus certificate is only required once, and, only if Secure Boot is enabled.

 As such, we are not currently looking to our get our own `shim` signed by Microsoft.
 However, thanks to our supporters on [OpenCollective](https://opencollective.com/getsolus), it is indeed within our budget to obtain an EV certificate in the future which would unblock the additional requirements.